T4gamer/T4gamer.github.io/docs/html.md

 }
 ```

-## Assignment
+## Assignment 1

 ### Instruction

 1. Download the index.html and style.css files from the website source
-2. follow comments to use postion property with the help of the comments in the html file to Achive Result shown to you via video i am gonna send
+2. follow comments to use position property with the help of the comments in the html file to Achive Result shown to you via video i am gonna send

 ### DOWNLOAD FROM HERE [:link: First Assignment](assignments/hw-1/index.html) :smile: